LukeShortCloud/rootpages/markdown/openstack.md

 # Orchestration

-Automating deployments can be accomplished in a few ways.
-The built-in OpenStack way is via Orhcestration as a Service (OaaS), typically handled by Heat.
-It is also possible to use Ansible or Vagrant to automate OpenStack deploys.
+Automating resource management can be accomplished in a few ways.
+OpenStack provides Orchestration as a Service (OaaS) via Heat.
+It is also possible to use Ansible or Vagrant to automate creating, reading, updating, and deleting resources in an OpenStack cloud.

 ## Orchestration - Heat